idekerlab/CytoscapeHTTPLog/README.md

 # CytoscapeHTTPLog
 Convert HTTP logs into download and execution graphs

-There are two main() functions in this repo:
+There are two main() functions in this repository:

 - CytoscapeDownloadCounter.java - processes HTTP logs and produces .TSV files counting Cytoscape version downloads
 - CytoscapeNewsCounter.java - processes HTTP logs and produces a .TSV file counting Cytoscape startups